apache/dolphinscheduler-sdk-python/README.md

 > NOTE: package apache-dolphinscheduler not work on above Python version 3.10(including itself) in Window operating system
 > due to dependence [py4j](https://pypi.org/project/py4j/) not work on those environments.

-Here we show you how to install and run a simple example of pydolphinscheduler
+Here we show you how to install and run a simple example of PyDolphinScheduler

 ### Start DolphinScheduler